-God Calling America To Repentance While We Can: (Español)
+God Is Calling America To Repentance While We Can: (Español)

 As Jonathan Cahn pointed in his book The Harbinger, God is “sending a prophetic word to America, a word of warning that the nation lies in danger, and unless it returns to Him is heading for impending judgment.” http://donate.sidroth.org//newsletter/Sep11_news.pdf.

-Dr. Mario Jimenez, whose children were removed from his custody for just praying with them, www.SayNoToPAS.com, makes another connection between what happened to Israel and what is happening in America today.
-Just replacing the word Jerusalem with America in Isaiah 1:11-19, 20-28, and Isaiah 58:6-10, reveals the judgment coming to America, and how you and your family may be saved from this judgement:
+Dr. Mario Jimenez, whose children were removed from his custody for just praying with them, makes another connection between what happened to Israel and what is happening in America today, visit www.SayNoToPAS.com.
+Just replacing the word Jerusalem and Israel with America in Isaiah 1:16-28, Isaiah 58:6-10, and other prophetic verses reveals the judgment coming to America, and how you and your family may be saved from this judgement:

 “What makes you think I want all your sacrifices?” says the Lord.
 “I am sick of your burnt offerings of rams and the fat of fattened cattle.
 I get no pleasure from the blood of bulls and lambs and goats.

 Stop bringing me your meaningless gifts; the incense of your offerings disgusts me!
 As for your celebrations of the new moon and the Sabbath and your special days for fasting—they are all sinful and false.
 I want no more of your pious meetings.